araderberg/PLSQL_SQL/README.md

 💞️ I’m looking to collaborate on clinical research / data management projects.

-📫 How to reach me ww.linkedin.com/in/aäliyah-raderberg
+📫 How to reach me ww.linkedin.com/ or datamanagersasprogrammer at protonmail .ch

 /* The codes are provided "as is" by @araderberg.
 There are no warranties, expressed or implied, as to merchantability or fitness for a particular purpose regarding the materials or code contained herein.